* This information replaces FIS 002 Definitions

 IMPROVEMENTS OTHER THAN BUILDINGS (IOTB)

-Minor expenses incurred while traveling that include, but are not limited to, expenses for laundry, cleaning and pressing of clothing, and fees and gratuities for services, such as waiters and baggage handlers.
+Minor expenses incurred while traveling that include, but not limited to, fees and gratuities for services, such as waiters and baggage handlers.
 Incidental Expenses are combined with meals into a single per diem rate.
-The term does not include miscellaneous expenses such as taxi cab fares, airport shuttle bus fares, telephone calls, facsimiles, and lodging taxes.
+The term does not include miscellaneous expenses such as taxi cab fares, airport shuttle bus fares, telephone calls, facsimiles and lodging taxes.

 A document is incomplete when it needs to be corrected or deleted according to guidance within the FIS Manual.